hackneyc/piROMTest/README.md

 * The ROM file extension is assumed to be .zip
 * ROM filenames with spaces are not supported
 * Does not work with the Dreamcast emulator
+  * Something to do with an input redirection from /dev/null on the command line

 ## Usage
 ```